zkonduit/ezkl-docs/JS_Bindings/Engine.md

 If you want to get your hands dirty with the Engine bindings, check out this github codespace: [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/zkonduit/ezkljs-engine)
 It contains descriptive Jest tests that show you how to use the various bindings available in `@ezkljs/engine/nodejs` package as well as an example
-Next.js that demos the `@ezkljs/engine/web` web bundle.
+Next.js application that demos the `@ezkljs/engine/web` web bundle.
 Simply run `pnpm run test` to execute all of the tests in the codespace.
 Everything should work out of the box, no setup commands necessary.

 To view each test, open the `tests` directory and click on the test you want to view.
 All of them are written in typescript and are well documented.